thunderbird/webext-docs/messageDisplayAction.rst

 .. api-section-annotation-hack::

-Checks whether the toolbar action is enabled.
+Checks whether the messageDisplayAction is enabled.

 .. api-header::
    :label: Parameters